Graphic Design Requirements

 Graphic design programs give students overall training, from traditional print to online and interactive design and multimedia training.
 Courses such as page layout, typography, sketching and photography will be built on with classes teaching digital applications to give students basic skills of practice and experience with leading technologies and graphic design software.

 Courses in brand identity, professional practices and material management will help students manage their projects and learn to interact with clients in a professional and productive manner.
 Project-based assignments and work placements offered by many institutions will help students develop a feel for working in the field.

 Graphic Design Careers

 The career trajectory of people with a Graphic Design degree appears to be focused around a few careers.
-The most common career that users with Graphic Design degrees have experience in is Graphic Designer, followed by Web Designer, Web Developer, Retail Salesperson, Art Director, Illustrator, Computer Programmer, Recipe Developer, UX Designer, and Photographer.
+The most common career that users with Graphic Design degrees have experience in is Graphic Designer, followed by Web Designer, Web Developer, Gastroenterologist, Retail Salesperson, Art Director, Illustrator, UX Designer, Photographer, and Computer Programmer.

 |Career||% of graduates||% of population||Multiple|

 Graphic Design graduates earn on average $k, putting them in the bottom percentile of earners with a degree.